Broken Links = Missed Opportunities

 While easy to manually check, it is often the case that sites are just too big to go through page-by-page to check.
-Luckily for webmasters & marketers alike there are tools that will help you identify broken links on your website.
+Luckily for webmasters and marketers alike there are tools that will help you identify broken links on your website.

 Why are broken links such a bad thing?

 Not only are you disrupting user journeys through the website which could leave users frustrated with your brand, but you are also making search engine spiders jobs more difficult and therefore reducing your opportunity to rank well.
-If search engines are unable to crawl / index you site easily they will be unable to appropriately rank it.
+If search engines are unable to crawl / index you site easily they will be less likely to appropriately rank it.

 Broken links from other sites are also an opportunity to contact webmasters of other sites to reconfigure the links and hopefully improve them by linking to a more relevant, deeper page with better anchor text.

 We’ve even seen lateral-thinking for link-building where others have contacted us after running a link checking tool, pointed out a broken link and suggested their site is added to the list too.
 Smart thinking!

 I would recommended running one of these tools through your website monthly or quarterly depending on its size and taking action to improve the most significant problems.

 I wrote a blog post on this piece of software not so long ago which you can checkout here.
 I particularly like this software as it is Mac compatible and since moving from PC’s over 4years ago I couldn’t find an alternative to Xenu (see below(3)).
 A very simple tool & cheap (or free depending on the size of your website) but packed with many more features than just link checking.
 This tool will highlight other things such as duplicate pages, long titles, pages without H1 or H2’s & it will even display the anchor text of the link.
 All in all a fantastic bit of software.